opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## Is the Enterprise cloud certified?

-The data center (AWS) we use for Enterprise Cloud edition is ISO27001 certified.
+The data center (AWS) we use for Enterprise cloud edition is ISO27001 certified.

 For more information please visit the [information regarding security measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures) on our website.

-## Does OpenProject employ sub-processors for the OpenProject Cloud edition from outside the EU?
+## Does OpenProject employ sub-processors for the OpenProject Enterprise cloud edition from outside the EU?

-A list of all sub-processors used in the OpenProject Enterprise Cloud can be found [here](https://www.openproject.org/legal/data-processing-agreement/sub-processors/).
+A list of all sub-processors used in the OpenProject Enterprise cloud can be found [here](https://www.openproject.org/legal/data-processing-agreement/sub-processors/).

-Please note: For the OpenProject Enterprise Cloud we currently have two SaaS infrastructures:
+Please note: For the OpenProject Enterprise cloud we currently have two SaaS infrastructures:

 **OpenProject.com**